See when you can get your hands on Aldi's Aldimania clothing range this weekend

-Aldi's own clothing line, Aldimania, is coming back to stores across the UK this weekend.
+Aldi's own clothing line, Aldimania, is coming back to stores across the UK today.

 The popular clothing range will be part of Aldi's Specialbuys items released this weekend.